NOAAS Miller Freeman: Service history

 In 1976, Miller Freeman discovered mastodon or mammoth tusk, tooth, and jaw fragments during trawl hauls in the Chukchi Sea and Kotzebue Sound.
 The discovery was of interest to researchers studying the ancient Bering Land Bridge.

 In 1988, two of Miller Freeman's crew members – Lieutenant Edward R. Cassano, NOAA Corps, and Daniel W. Granstrom – received the Department of Commerce Silver Medal for their role in fighting a major fire that broke out aboard the ship while she was in port at Seattle.
 Cassano and Granstrom went below decks to fight the fire without regard for their own safety and over the course of an hour repeatedly led firefighters of the Seattle Fire Department below decks to guide them in extinguishing the blaze, only allowing themselves to be treated for heat exhaustion after the fire was under control.

 Miller Freeman became inactive in October 2010 and was decommissioned on 29 March 2013.
 Awaiting sale for scrapping, she was moored in Lake Washington in Seattle on 6 May 2013 when welding operations started an accidental fire in a storage locker aboard her.
 The Seattle Fire Department pumped carbon dioxide into the locker to extinguish the fire, and no injuries were reported.

 Miller Freeman was sold at auction on 5 December 2013 for $337,550 (USD).

 Post-decommissioning

 As of early 2018, ex-Miller Freeman reportedly was tied up at a commercial tug and towing company's facilities adjacent to the Pattullo Bridge in the Fraser River at New Westminster, British Columbia, Canada.
 By early January 2019, she had been moved to Maple Ridge, British Columbia, also on the Fraser River, and had been tied up side-by-side with the former NOAA survey ship NOAAS Surveyor (S 132), which NOAA had decommissioned in 1995.
+Soon after the ship was sailed to Mexico for salvage.